RC Primary School, Stevenage

-At Saint Margaret’s we plan lessons that are well- structured to include and develop a range of scientific skills through practical, research and theory-based learning.
-Throughout each unit, teachers and pupils refer to“Points to Ponder” which is a set of unit related questions linked to the real world thus encouraging them to explore possible answers as and when they learn more in class.
+At Saint Margaret Clitherow School we plan well-structured lessons that develop a range of scientific skills through practical, research and theory-based learning.
+Throughout each unit, teachers and pupils are encouraged to use our scientific vocabulary pages, making sure they have a strong understanding to use them accurately.
+As well as that, we constantly ask questions about the topic to deepen scientific thinking.
+They are encouraged to explore possible answers as and when they learn more in class, thinking about whether their original perceptions were valid.
 With this creative scheme, as they progress through the school, our pupils develop more autonomy with investigations where they advance from modelled and guided investigations towards being supported in devising, constructing, and reflecting upon their own experiments and research.

 Alongside this, we use “Working Scientifically Wheels” which is a list of the scientific skills they develop over their key stage.
-This is referred to within each lesson, so they make the appropriate link between the practical and the skill of what the learning is.
-This also further develops their use of rich scientific language.
+This is referred to within each lesson, so they make the appropriate link between knowledge and practical ‘Scientist Skills’ the learning develops.

 Overall, our curriculum aims to develop a sense of purpose and reality to science and nurture independent thinking, link making and questioning.